 10 Natural Remedies For Cold And Flu Season

 Tis the season to be jolly… and full of phlegm!
-Ok, that’s no fun, but it’s a mean joke that cold season and the holiday season are one and the same.
-I want to enjoy holiday parties, and my daughter’s Christmas recital, and tree-trimming, and baked goods!
+Ok, that’s no fun, but it’s a mean joke that the cold season and the holiday season are one and the same.
+I want to enjoy holiday parties, my daughter’s Christmas recital, tree-trimming, and baked goods!
 I do NOT want to be stuck in bed, grumping and whinging about runny noses and fevers and sore throats.
 No thanks!

 Today, in honor of keeping us all feeling our best this holiday season, or at least recovering quickly should the Grinch-y cold come and steal our fun!
 Here are 10 natural remedies that’ll help you get back on your feet this year and every year!